e2/ruby_dep/README.md

 What about the README?
 Well, just insert a link to your Travis build status page!

+Example: do you want to know which Ruby versions RubyDep can be installed on?
+Just look here: https://travis-ci.org/e2/ruby_dep

 If you're running Travis builds on a Ruby you support (and it's not in the "allow failures" section), it means you support that version of Ruby, right?

 RubyDep intelligently creates a version constraint to encompass Rubies listed in your `.travis.yml`.